 It’s natural for them because it became natural for us and we practice it.

-Compassion Examples #3: Participate in Compassion Activities
+Teaching Empathy and Compassion Example #3: Participate in Compassion Activities

 Don’t forget to read Wonder by R.J.
 Palacio (the movie was pretty good, as well).